Henry Luce Scholar: The program

-Founded in 1974, The Luce Scholars Program each year provides stipends and professional placements for eighteen young Americans to live and work in Asia each year.
+Founded in 1974, the Luce Scholars Program each year provides stipends and professional placements for eighteen young Americans to live and work in Asia.
 The program's purpose is to increase awareness of Asia among future leaders in American society.

 Those who already have significant experience in Asia or Asian studies are not eligible for the Luce Scholars Program.
 Candidates must be American citizens who have received at least a bachelor's degree and are no more than 30 years old by June 20 of the year they enter the program.
 Candidates may be nominated by one of 75 colleges and universities.

 After interviews with the foundation's staff, finalists meet with one of three selection panels who choose the eighteen Luce Scholars.
 Placements and support services for the Luce Scholars are provided by the Asia Foundation, an organization with field offices throughout Asia.
 Placements can be made in many countries in East and Southeast Asia: